gregrhend/gregrhend.github.io/_projects/a_desal-opt.md

 </table>
 <font size="3">

 The performance metrics explored in this work are split into the broad categories of cost and robustness.
-The cost metrics include the upfront cost of investing in desalination $I<em>{DC}$, expected recourse costs determined from each of the unveiled scenarios $I</em>{RC}$, and the expected total cost of the system $I<em>{TC}$.
+The cost metrics include the upfront cost of investing in desalination $I<em>{DC}$, expected recourse costs determined from each of the unveiled scenarios $$ I_{RC} $$, and the expected total cost of the system $I<em>{TC}$.
 The robustness metrics represent the ability of the system to meet consumer demands $I</em>{RD}$, meet water quality thresholds $I<em>{RQ}$, and maintain sustainable levels in natural resources $I</em>{RS}$.
 A sensitivity analysis was performed on stakeholder preferences in the PROMETHEE method to analyze how the preferred decision changes when stakeholders are cost-focus versus robustness-focus.

 </font>